SAP Datasphere: Automation of Modeling

 Entwickler ziehen sich die Definition des produktiven Space (JSON) aus Git und es wird unter einem anderen Namen (z.B.
 DEV1_<SPACE_NAME>) ein Space erzeugt zur Entwicklung.
 Die Entwicklung wird durchgeführt und abgenommen.
 Anschließend wird ein Merge in Git durchgeführt mit möglichen anderen Entwicklungen eines Releases.
 Die abgestimmte Space Definition wird anschließend per CLI eingespielt in dem produktiven Space.
 Einige Schritte müssten hierbei automatisiert werden, um effizient zu arbeiten (z.B.
 Namensänderung Entwickler-Space, Erzeugung Entwickler-Space, etc.).

-You can pursue a "one tenant" strategy or work with several tenants.
-We find this scenario very exciting because it allows large teams of developers to work in parallel and it doesn't end in chaos.
+One can pursue either a 'One Tenant' strategy or work with multiple tenants.
+We find this scenario particularly compelling as it enables large development teams to collaborate in parallel without resulting in disorganization.

-In general, automation should also be provided for the process in this scenario in order to avoid manual effort as well as errors.
-At the same time, it is conceivable that the deployment could be integrated into a CI/CD process in order to automate such adjustments and the deployment itself.
+Generally, automation should be implemented for this process to minimize manual effort and prevent errors.
+Concurrently, it is conceivable to integrate the deployment into a CI/CD pipeline to automate such adjustments and the deployment process itself.

-Let's come back to the problem where a mass of objects have to be created in Datasphere.
-Unsurprisingly, we also see this as a very good use case for the CLI.
-All that is needed are the appropriate JSON files for import into Datasphere.
-An excerpt of such a JSON file is shown below.
+Let's revisit the challenge of creating a large number of objects in Datasphere.
+Unsurprisingly, we identify this as an excellent use case for the CLI.
+All that is required are the appropriate JSON files for importing into Datasphere.
+An excerpt of such a JSON file is provided below.

 Fig. 5: Screenshot | isr.de

-The manual creation of a JSON file including the names of the tables etc. does not speed anything up at first.
-Especially if further views are to be created that are based on the remote tables and all columns are to be defined.
-This only makes sense if the creation of the JSON files and, if possible, the import into Datasphere is automated.
-The process can be automated using the ISR Automation Framework.
+Manual creation of JSON files, including table names and other metadata, does not offer initial acceleration.
+This is particularly true when further views are to be created based on remote tables, requiring all columns to be defined.
+This approach only becomes viable when the generation of JSON files and, ideally, their deployment into Datasphere are automated.
+The automation of this process can be achieved through the ISR Automation Framework.

 Graphic - ISR Automation Framework